Octavius-Dante/Arthelais/B-Important-Topics/Bindings/Readme.md

 **Simple form control**

-- For SF control *Absolute path* (Parent) is data structure from memeory # in ABAP single record structure
+- For SF control *Absolute path* (Parent) is data structure from memory # in ABAP single record structure
 - For SF control *Relative path* (Child) is list of fields in *Absolute path* # in ABAP records structure fields

 </br></br>